Radiergummi/libview/README.md

 *Please note:* This is heavily inspired by the fantastic [nano framework by rwarasaurus](https://github.com/rwarasaurus/nano/).
 I just made it a little more modular and simpler to use.

+## Philosophy
+There are people who claim pure PHP being to complicated for designers and advocate for template engines like Smarty instead.
+If you belong to those and are still reading this, please consider the points made [here](http://www.bigsmoke.us/php-templates/smarter-sans-smarty).
+I think learning an additional template syntax to replace basic PHP structure is just too much overhead, both in transmission and learning effort.
+&nbsp;
+&nbsp;

 ## Usage
 To create a basic view, construct a new one:
 ```php